New Climate Tax For Tourists In Greece In 2024

 New tourist climate tax in Greece

 For example, visitors staying in villas or 5-star hotels during the tourist season (March to October) will pay 10 euro per night.
-Visitors staying in simple rooms, hotels and AirBnBs, will pay 1.50 euros per night.
+Visitors staying in simple rooms, hotels and AirBnBs, will pay 1.50 euros per night per room.

 During winter (November to February), which is the low season for Greece, the tourist tax is reduced.